robopuff/robopuff.github.io/content/post/introduction-to-expressive.md

 ## What is Zend Expressive

-*Zend Expressive* is a PSR-7, middleware-powered _micro_-framework that is built aroud freedom of choice.
-It does not lock you in it's ecosystem, istead it gives you way of building application on your own with libraries that make you most comfortable to work with.
+*Zend Expressive* is a [PSR-7](https://github.com/php-fig/http-message), middleware-powered _micro_-framework that is built around freedom of choice.
+It does not lock you in it's ecosystem, instead it gives you way of building application on your own with libraries that make you most comfortable to work with.
 In it's skeleton installer it asks you what Router/DI/Template engine you'd like to use.

 ### Freedom of choice

 You are bound to use one of supported _routers_ and _templating engines_, but implementation of _DI_ is open due to a fact that _Expressive_ uses [PSR-11](https://github.com/php-fig/container) Containers.
-Use of middlewares and standarized request/response also gives us unique opportunity to mix it with different libraries easer than ever, just simply create a middleware for it, add it to _DI_ (if needed) and it's ready!
+Use of middleware and standardised request/response also gives us unique opportunity to mix it with different libraries easier than ever, just simply create a middleware for it, add it to _DI_ (if needed) and it's ready!

 {{< gist robopuff caedc94d203aeb7a1283bfabfd18be89>}}